btw-saanvi/E-commerce-follow-along/Readme.md

 1. Build the address form page.
 2. Store input values in state.
 3. Navigate to this form when clicking "Add Address" in the profile.

+### Milestone 22 - Address Handling API Endpoint

+# Overview

+In this milestone, we will create an API endpoint that allows users to submit their address from the frontend.
+The submitted address will be added to the address array inside the user collection in our database.